 David Whineray is a nonresident fellow in the Europe Program at the Carnegie Endowment for International Peace in Washington, DC.
-He is also a visiting scholar at Berkeley and visiting assistant professor of global affairs at New York University (NYU).
+He is also a senior fellow at the University of California, Berkeley, a senior visiting fellow at the United Nations University Center for Policy Research in New York, a visiting assistant professor of global affairs at New York University (NYU), and a visiting scholar at Columbia University in New York.
 Whineray’s areas of focus include transatlantic relations, U.S. politics and U.S. foreign policy, UK foreign policy, Brexit, the EU/Europe, Asia-Pacific, international organizations, multilateralism, negotiations, the G7, and UN.

 Whineray has 20 years of senior diplomatic and government experience in Washington, New York, London, and Brussels, including in the UK Foreign and Commonwealth Office (FCO), 10 Downing Street, the EU External Action Service, the European Parliament, and the UK Department of the Interior.

-Whineray’s other FCO positions include deputy head of the FCO’s Europe Department (responsible for CFSP and UK relations with France, Germany, and Italy), first secretary (political) at the United Kingdom Mission to the United Nations in New York (representing the UK in UN Security Council negotiations and UN Sanctions Committees), FCO deputy director for human resources, chief of staff to the UK deputy foreign minister responsible for Russia, East Asia, Afghanistan, and the Americas, and an FCO spokesperson and press secretary.
+Whineray’s other previous FCO positions include deputy head of the FCO’s Europe Department, first secretary (political) at the United Kingdom Mission to the United Nations in New York, FCO deputy director for human resources, chief of staff to the UK deputy foreign minister, and an FCO spokesperson and press secretary.

-In addition, David has also served as counselor and head of political affairs at the European Union Delegation to the United States in Washington, DC (overseeing U.S. domestic politics, U.S. foreign policy, and transatlantic relations); in 10 Downing Street (under Prime Minister Tony Blair) as an advisor on Europe; in the European Parliament in Brussels; on a U.S. election campaign; and on international crime in the UK Department of the Interior.
+In addition, Whineray has also served as counselor and head of political affairs at the European Union Delegation to the United States in Washington, DC; as an Advisor in 10 Downing Street (under Prime Minister Tony Blair); in the European Parliament in Brussels; on a U.S. election campaign; and on international crime in the UK Department of the Interior.